renatobo/bonogps/hardware/GPS/README.md

 ### Q: M8N, M8Q, M8U .. which one?

 **A:** According to the [NEO-M8-FW3 datasheet](https://www.u-blox.com/sites/default/files/NEO-M8-FW3_DataSheet_%28UBX-15031086%29.pdf), you should avoid NEO-M8N as it's limited to 5 Hz for 2 or more concurrent constellations (e.g. GPS+<GLONASS/Galileo> or even all three).
 NEO-M8Q and NEO-M8M have 10Hz for multiple constellations, and 18Hz for a single one.
 Read up [here](https://discuss.ardupilot.org/t/gps-config-u-blox-m8n/46970/34) as well.
+Beitian uses a different naming convention and it can be confusing: check specs for (a) refresh rate (b) type of antenna

 ## Comparison of performance vs precision